Schedules from previous years |

 Q: How can I book a service?

-A: For attention to your private or institutional early keyboards, or
+A: For prompt attention to your private or institutional early keyboards, or

 help with any special project, please contact Carey